Blockchain-Station/swaptap-ui/README.md

-# Swapr dapp
+# Swaptap dapp

-An open source decentralized application for Swapr -- a protocol for decentralized exchange of Ethereum tokens governed by the DXdao.
+An open source decentralized application for Swaptap -- a protocol for decentralized exchange of BCS tokens governed by the DXdao.

 ## Development